 We were headed to the waving flame walls once again, in there my incubi were noticeable disgusted by what their eyes perceived, those male demons were unsatiable, their skin was almost torn from rubbing against each other, a sex hunger as eternal as the flames that run along the walls.

 My male demons were respectful to me enough to not leave but just tilt their heads down to avoid staring at the other demons.
-I told them, choose not to see if you like, it’s my duty now to reroute these incubi to their true mission and under my wing.
+I told them, “Choose not to see if you like, it’s my duty now to reroute these incubi to their true mission and under my wing.”

 My flock nodded in agreement of my words, waited and protected me in case I had to fight any of these wild demons.

-My words weren’t of any matter to the wild crowd, my new appearance made the whole work, being bedazzled by it, they approached me and started to ask, “who was I?”
+My words weren’t of any matter to the wild crowd, my new appearance made the whole work, being bedazzled by it, they approached me and started to ask, “Who was I?”
 “Where did I have come from?”
 They had never seen me before, in their eyes could be seen the starving to try my body, I pay no attention to any question, it was my moment to set things straight with them.

-You are going to stop these lustful acts between yourselves and will become the demons you are meant to be, you were created to arouse women in their sleep not to enjoy yourselves in this madness, in this crazy orgy, completely losing the sight of your true nature.
+“You are going to stop these lustful acts between yourselves and will become the demons you are meant to be, you were created to arouse women in their sleep not to enjoy yourselves in this madness, in this crazy orgy, completely losing the sight of your true nature.”
+Demanded Sheryl.

 They spoke, “what do we gain from joining you?”
-“We don’t need a boss or a commander but someone that offers us motive or something different, someone like a king of hell for example, nonetheless, we know nothing more than this realm and… you look oddly familiar.”
+“We don’t need a boss or a commander but someone that offers us motive or something different, someone like a king of hell for example, nonetheless, we know nothing more than this realm and . . . you look oddly familiar.”

 I didn’t want to think about him but Paimon came straight to my mind on that moment, and not only that, the fact that they might have recognized my previous appearance would have teared apart my plan.